SEO sometimes seems like rocket-science because it encompasses so many things.

 But in recent days, density of keywords matters much less than site quality and site authority.

-But this doesn’t meant keyword density doesn’t hold any value in SEO.
+But this doesn’t mean keyword density doesn’t hold any value in SEO.
 It does.
 In fact, it’s one of the factors in the on-page SEO checklist.

 What’s the ideal keyword density percentage (according to Google)?